-Pastor John, you took a leave of absence in 2010, eight months away from the ministry.
+Pastor John, you took a leave of absence in 2010.
+It was eight months away from the ministry altogether.
 You said it was a soul check over all the parts of your life: marriage, worship, fathering, pastoring, public life — all of it.
 Now three years later, are there any lessons from the leave that you’d like share with us here?

 The conference that we did, “Acting the Miracle,” really came out of that eight month leave because it was built on the text Philippians 2:12: “Work out your own salvation with fear and trembling, for it is God who works in you.”
 So God saves us by his grace.
 We don’t save ourselves by our works, but we are saved for good deeds.
 We are created in Christ Jesus for good deeds, so we act out the fruit of our salvation, and our acting is a miracle because God is doing the willing and the acting.

 We do it.
 We do the acting.
 We do the kindness.
 We do the patience.
 We do the purity, the love.
 But God is the one willing it and doing it, and so we are acting the miracle.
 We are not puppets.
 We have wills, and muscles and minds and puppets don’t have any of those.
 But when we exert our wills, when we think with our minds, and our muscles produce an act of obedience, it says, “God is doing the thinking and the willing and the acting in us.”
 And so we are acting the miracle.